 steel tower mounted on a square brick and steel fog signal building;

 rotating 2130C lens.
 Lighthouse painted white, lantern black; fog

 signal building roof is red.
 Fog horn (2 blasts every 30 s).
 The original

 elevated walkway along the pier connects the lighthouse to shore.

 Tom Gill's photo is at right, Anderson has a fine page with several photos,

-Paul Everett has a 2008 photo, the Coast Guard has a historic
+Paul Everett has a 2008 photo, Huelse has a distant postcard

 view.
 The original lighthouse, a wood tower, was moved to the